Deploy your own LLM with Ollama & Huggingface Chat UI on Salad

 Most deployment settings are basic, but there are also some specifics:

-- Pick the image: If you do not want to make any custom changes, specify the docker image provided by salad as the image source.
+- Pick the image: If you do not want to make any custom changes, specify the docker image provided by Salad as the image source.

 3. Set Environment Variables: Provide all required environment variables for the deployment.
 For this instance, you need to set: